“With Onesimus, a faithful and beloved brother, who is one of you. They will make known to you all things which are

 “They will make known to you all things which are happening here”

 The “they” in this sentence are Tychicus and Onesimus.
 They will tell the Colossians about what has happened in Rome to Paul and his colleagues.
-They will update the church at Colosse on Paul’s health, prospect of release from jail and something of his hopes for the future.
+They will update the church at Colosse on Paul’s health, the prospect of release from jail, and something of his hopes for the future.

 There is transforming power in the gospel.

 Onesimus was a man who proved himself.
 He was unprofitable in the past, but God made something of him.

-God will transform your life if you respond to the gospel as did Onesimus.
+God will transform your life if you respond to the gospel, as did Onesimus.
 Are you fed up with your life?
-Have you tried psychological techniques, new age and other self-help systems?
-Why not give Jesus a crack at your life?
+Have you tried psychological techniques, new age, and other self-help systems?
+Why not give Jesus a crack in your life?

 All you need to do is to acknowledge that you have violated a holy God and believe that Jesus paid the price for that violation (Rom.
 4:5).
 God will then transform your life.